Dubbo - West

 Frequently Asked Questions - Infrastructure

-Key infrastructure and planning changes likely to influence Dubbo - West include: Dubbo Firming Power Station (Construction); Dubbo Residential Rehabilitation Centre (Approved); Bunglegumbie Road Residential Estate (Approved); Central-West Orana Renewable Energy Zone (Construction); and New Dubbo Bridge (Construction).
+Key infrastructure and planning changes likely to influence the Dubbo - West SA2 include: Dubbo Firming Power Station (Construction); Dubbo Residential Rehabilitation Centre (Approved); Bunglegumbie Road Residential Estate (Approved); Central-West Orana Renewable Energy Zone (Construction); and New Dubbo Bridge (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 Central-West Orana Renewable Energy Zone